lake-wg/ra/draft-ietf-lake-ra.md

 # Overview

-EDHOC provides the benefit of minimal message overhead and reduced round trips for a lightweight authentication between an Initiator and a Responder.
+EDHOC provides the benefit of minimal message overhead and reduced round trips for lightweight authentication between an Initiator and a Responder.
 However, authentication ensures only identity-level security, and additional integrity assurance may be required through remote attestation.
 This specification describes how to perform remote attestation over the EDHOC protocol, following the RATS architecture.
 More importantly, by integrating remote attestation with EDHOC, attestation can be run in parallel with authentication, improving the efficiency and maintaining lightweight properties.